Borda/pyDeprecate/README.md

 * specify warning count per:
     - called function (for func deprecation)
     - used arguments (for argument deprecation)
+* define conditional skip (e.g. depending on some package version)

 In particular the target values (cases):